Energy Security Outlook

 This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.

-April 2025 Energy Security Outlook
+July 2025 Energy Security Outlook

-• Two of the 93 Simulated Storage Trajectories (SST) briefly cross the Watch curve in June 2025.
-No SSTs approach the Alert curve or the boundary of contingent storage.
-This assumes the market supplements the existing coal stockpile and gas availability for electricity generation to maintain increased thermal generation during low hydro inflows.
+• No Simulated Storage Trajectories (SSTs) cross the Watch curve in 2025.
+Five of the 93 SSTs cross the Watch curve in January-July 2026.
+This assumes the third Rankine unit retires in January 2026 and the market supplements the existing coal stockpile at its maximum import capability to maintain increased thermal generation during low hydro inflows.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.